 He is a “recommended lawyer” for Banking Litigation and Commercial Litigation in the Legal 500.

 “has an encyclopaedic knowledge of client and litigation issues.
 He is totally committed to his clients”

 “quickly cuts through difficult legal problems and presents them in a commercial way”

 “Considered, details man, very tough when it comes to negotiation.
 Sees the big picture and plays the long game”

 “tenacious and savvy.
 He has excellent judgement and tactical nous and will fight hard for his clients”

 Examples of Michael’s work include:

-- Advising two “Class X” noteholders in their claims against the Issuer, the Note Trustee and the Cash Manager of a commercial mortgage-backed securitisation (“CMBS”) for the recovery of significant underpayments of Class X interest over many years.
+- Acting for class X noteholders in their claims against the issuer, note trustee and cash manager of a CMBS for the recovery of significant underpayments of class X interest

 - Acting for a retired barrister in the Court of Appeal in connection with a test case brought by the Legal Services Commission for the recoupment of civil legal aid payments on account.
 The Law Society and the Bar Council intervened in the Appeal.